-Of course, understanding the cosmology and mathematics behind the various multiverse theories that exist is like reading philosophy and requires a significant expansion of the mind.
+Of course, understanding the cosmology and mathematics behind the various multiverse theories that exist requires a significant expansion of the mind.
 If the Many Worlds theory isn’t convincing, and we don’t have time to explore string theory, the braneworld or quilted and inflationary multiverses, then one of the simplest and most digestible theories relates to the size of our universe.
 If we assume that our universe is infinite,2 and we will not, as Francis Drake did when setting out in a single direction, circle back to our starting point, or reach some kind of end of existence, but instead continue in an infinite line stretching forward, then it follows that in the vast expanse of the infinite Universe, at some point, all possible versions of reality must exist eventually and in infinite multiples.

 Unlike an existential crisis one might experience when contemplating the vastness of our position in space, the idea that this is but one possible world, of many possible worlds, can be a comforting and freeing thought.
 Somewhere in the Multiverse the doppelgänger of Kaylene Whiskey is not only joyously creating works of her experience growing up with 60,000 years of cultural heritage mixed with TV and radio pop culture.
 Somewhere Whiskey has actually met Dolly Parton, and is best friends with Tina Turner.
 In this reality, her remote home of Indulkana in the Central Australian Desert is repositioned as a place just as likely to contain these celebrity icons as anywhere else.
 And if this is possible somewhere out in the Multiverse, why not here?
 Somewhere in the Multiverse your doppelgänger has succeeded where you have failed, somewhere decisions that affect how you live your life were made differently.
 Somewhere in the Multiverse, the problems, biases and power structures that influence this world, do not exist.